Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 A chef in a kitchen apron and jacket checking their phone at a rainy bus stop, representing the typical environment where hospitality staff apply for jobs.

 Mobile-first recruitment is a survival tool.
-Over half of applications arrive outside office hours, often late at night.
-With only 26 applications per 881 views, your site must capture interest instantly.
+Many candidates apply outside office hours, often late at night after a shift, so your site must capture interest instantly rather than make them wait for a desktop.

-A comparison table contrasting the technical differences between a standard mobile-responsive site and a recruitment-optimized mobile-first site.
+A comparison table contrasting the technical differences between a standard mobile-responsive site and a recruitment-optimised mobile-first site.

 Perform this quick "boots-on-the-ground" audit to check your digital front door: